ericfortis/mockaton/README.md

 import { Mockaton } from 'mockaton'

-// The Config options are explained in a section below Mockaton({
+// See the Config section below for more options Mockaton({
   mocksDir: resolve('my-mocks-dir'),
   port: 2345